Learning Objectives Self-Check

 It may be helpful to summarize some of the key points from the previous page (though more will be addressed in this week's homework questions):

-- Sustainability/sustainable development has no single definition, but the most commonly cited one is by the Brundtland Commission.
+- Sustainability/sustainable development has no single definition, but the most commonly cited one is by the Brundtland Commission ("meeting the needs of the current generation without compromising the ability of future generations to meet their needs").

 - We must consider quality of life when addressing sustainability and may need to make some sacrifices to achieve abroad-based quality of life.